ai-winter/ros_motion_planning_visualizer/README.md

 This plugin is also one of tool chains of [ROS Motion Planning](https://github.com/ai-winter/ros_motion_planning) project.

 ### This repository is under development!!
 It is not stable!!
-Please wait for our official release!!

 ## 1. <span id="1"> Start
 We provide a script to quickly start the world.